luka-danger/travel-agency/travelApp/README.md

 **(G) Write code to include validation to enforce the inputs needed by the Angular front-end** Validation to enforce front-end inputs can be found inside the Customer.java class located in the entities package.
 The code is enforced using nullable = false inside the @Column on variables requiring input.
-These variables include: firstName, lastName, address, postal_code, phone, division, and customer id.
+These variables include: firstName, lastName, address, postal_code, phone, and customer id.

 **(H) Write code for the controllers package that includes a REST controller checkout controller class with a post mapping to place orders** Found in the CheckoutController class inside the